Writer's Guidelines for U.S. Catholic

 Types of articles published in U.S. Catholic:

-Stand-alone ESSAYS generally range from 700 to 1,400 words and present thoughtful reflections or opinions on concerns Catholics face or suggest new ways of dealing with an old subject of interest to lay Catholics.
-Minimum payment is $150.
-A sample can be found here.
+Stand-alone ESSAYS generally range from 800 to 1,400 words and present thoughtful reflections or opinions on concerns Catholics face in everyday life.
+We look for new or differnt takes on a familiar issue or topics that are not often presented from a faith perspective.
+A sample can be found here .

 SOUNDING BOARD is a monthly feature in which a writer makes an argument on a specific issue which can have multiple viewpoints.
 The article is posted online along with a reader survey prior to publication and the results of the survey and a sampling of readers' comments are then published along with the article in the magazine.
-Sounding Board is a strongly worded opinion piece on an issue of importance to U.S. Catholic readers in which the author argues one side of a many-sided subject and outlines a plan of action.
+Sounding Board is a strongly worded opinion piece on an issue of importance to Catholics in which the author argues one side of a many-sided subject and outlines a plan of action.
 The more strongly argued, the better.
-Articles are roughly 1,400 words and minimum payment is $200.
-A sample can be found here.
+Articles are roughly 1,400 words.
+A sample can be found here .

 IN PERSON personality profiles tell readers how particular Catholics are living their faith in today's world.
-The subjects of our profiles are people who are doing creative, innovative things in their life's work and reflect the diversity of Catholics in the United States.
-Although sometimes the subjects are recognizable, or even famous, more often they are ordinary people, but always with extraordinary stories and lives.
+The subjects of our profiles are people who are doing creative, innovative things in their life and readers may be surprised to learn the person is Catholic or that faith is a motivating the person's work.
+Generally we do not feature priests or men and women religious, but lay Catholics who are working outside the church.
 An In Person profile is not a biography of the subject but rather a brief capsule that illustrates, through personal details and events in the subject's life, the personality, importance, and faith of the subject.
 These profiles are approximately 800 words and include a pull-out box with a four to six "quick-take" questions.
 This department appears four times per year.
-Payment is $200.
-A sample can be found here.
+A sample can be found here .

 In a WISE GUIDE essay, the author introduces a spiritually significant, non-living individual from the Catholic tradition and gives a personal account of why his or her spirituality is meaningful today.
 The significant individual can be a saint from long ago, a well-known historical figure, or a modern Catholic who is no longer with us, from all walks of life.
-The author should provide readers with pertinent biographical information on the subject while explaining how the subject has been a guide for author and can be a guide to all Catholics today.
+The author should provide readers with pertinent biographical information on the subject while explaining how the subject has been a guide for the author and can be a guide to all Catholics today.
 The author should have a personal connection with the subject and be able to highlight a unique aspect of his or her spirituality with which readers can also resonate.
-Length is 975 words plus 2-4 quotes from the subject.
+Length is 900 words plus 2-4 quotes from the subject.
 Wise Guide appears four times per year.
-Payment is $200.
-A sample can be found here.
+A sample can be found here .

 REVIEWS summarize and critique a book (generally non-fiction), movie, or musical work.
 The content of the work does not have to be specifically religious.
 Reviews should provide a brief summary of content with a greater emphasis on critique.
 Length is 350 words.
-Minimum payment is $75.
 Samples can be found here.

 SHORT STORIES.
 Unsolicited short stories are welcome, although U.S. Catholic does not frequently publish fictional works.
 Topics vary, but unpublished fiction should be no longer than 1,500 words and should include strong characters and cause readers to stop for a moment and consider their relationships with others, the world, and/or God.
 Specifically religious themes are not required; subject matter is not restricted.
-Email firstname.lastname@example.org .
+Email email@example.com .
 Usually respond in 8-10 weeks.
-Minimum payment is $300.
-A sample can be found here.
+A sample can be found here .

-U.S. Catholic does not accept submissions to the following departments and columns: Editors' Note, The Examined Life, Signs of the Times, Catholic Tastes, Expert Witness, Testaments, Culture in Context (except reviews), Margin Notes, At Home with Our Faith, Eye of the Beholder.
+U.S. Catholic does not accept submissions to the following departments and columns: Editors' Note, The Examined Life, Signs of the Times, Catholic Tastes, Expert Witness, Testaments, Culture in Context, Margin Notes, At Home with Our Faith, or Eye of the Beholder.

 If you are interested in writing any of these articles, please e-mail the editors of U.S. Catholic with a suggested angle or outline.
 Include some writing samples if possible.

-Or e-mail us your submission in the body of the e-mail or as an attachment at the appropriate address below:
+Or e-mail us your submission at the appropriate address below: